PD Toolbox National Institute of Program

 for Procedural Training Entrustable Professional

 If you are signed up to participate the web address to fill in the data is afmrd.onqpr.com

 If you have not participated in the past couple of years we will need to add your program to the online database so you can access the web based survey.
 For this to happen we ask that you fill out a short form so we can get the proper information in the system.
 Go here for the form.

 The Residency Performance Index (RPI) is an AFMRD tool for family medicine residency program improvement.
 It is available to AFMRD members at no cost for use by individual programs to gauge and improve their performance in the metrics measured.
 Please note: You must have data on at least three classes of residents to submit.
 If you are a new program that has not yet had three classes, we can provide you with the aggregate data for reference.

 With the new RPI software, you will enter your numbers and immediately see the aggregate numbers as well.
-The really great thing about the new software is that with just a few clicks, you can download your program’s RPI report to PowerPoint or Excel!
-Since the software is new, we have prepared a Quick Guide to walk you through the new and improved process.
+The really great thing about the new software is that with just a few clicks, you can download your program’s RPI report to PowerPoint, Excel, or Word.
+Since the software is still pretty new, we have prepared a Quick Guide to walk you through the process.
 The Quick Guide will show you how to:

 - enter data online

 - view your results in both table and dashboard form

 If you have any questions about RPI, please contact Chris Pyle at 800.274.2237, ext.
 6724.